 The UnifiedPOS Device chapters in this document.

-The general characteristics of POS peripheral devices.
+The typical characteristics of POS peripheral devices.

 Microsoft’s .NET Framework terminology and architecture.

 A working knowledge of the OPOS Implementation Reference found in Appendix A in this document.
 This is helpful to give the reader special insight into the Windows based nuances of peripheral devices implemented under UnifiedPOS.